Malaysia-Ireland Training Programme for Family Medicine (MInTFM) is tailored for medical doctors who aspire to be a Family Medicine Specialist (FMS).

-RM 6,000 will be refunded from the deposit if the student decides to withdraw from the programme within 2 weeks of commencement.
+The first instalment RM 12,000 will be refunded if the student decides to withdraw from the programme within 2 weeks of commencement.

-- Completed internship and be registered with the Malaysian Medical Council (MMC).
+- Be registered with the Malaysian Medical Council (MMC).

 - Structured application is assessed and scored based on 3 criteria: